OverTheWireOrg/OverTheWire-website/wargames/index.md

 Suggested order to play the games in
 ------------------------------------

-1. Bandit
+1. Bandit - Unix/Linux basics
-2. Leviathan or Natas or Krypton
+2. Pick one:
+   * Natas  - web security
+   * Krypton - cryptography
+   * Leviathan  - reverse engineering
-3. Narnia
+3. Narnia - Start into binary exploitation (and reverse engineering)
-4. Behemoth
+4. Behemoth - binary exploitation (and reverse engineering)
-5. Utumno
+5. Utumno - binary exploitation (and reverse engineering)
-6. Maze
+6. Maze - binary exploitation (and reverse engineering)
 7. ...

 Each shell game has its own SSH port